Howard Hodgkin 1932, London, UK-2017, London, UK

 -

-Howard Hodgkin is widely regarded as one of the world’s greatest painters and has occupied a central place in contemporary art for over half a century.
+Howard Hodgkin is widely regarded as one of the most important painters of his generation and occupied a central position in contemporary art for over half a century.

-He was knighted in 1992, awarded the Shakespeare Prize by Alfred Toepfer Foundation (Hamburg) in 1997, made a Companion of Honour in 2003 and in 2014 became the first artist to be given the Swarovski Whitechapel Gallery Art Icon award.
-Howard Hodgkin’s paintings and prints have been the subject of major exhibitions all over the world.
-In 1995 The Metropolitan Museum of Art, New York, presented a major retrospective which toured to Europe.
+He was knighted in 1992, awarded the Shakespeare Prize by the Alfred Toepfer Foundation (Hamburg) in 1997, made a Companion of Honour in 2003, and received the Swarovski Whitechapel Gallery Art Icon Award in 2014.

 Works